Camp Lead Counselor

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Current certification in First Aid and CPR.
+- Current certification in Child and Adult CPR and Basic First Aid required;

 Compensation & Benefits